austencloud/cirque-aflame/MULTI_REPO_SETUP.md

 ### Cirque App (Main SaaS)

-The individual `cirque-app` repository can be deployed to:
+The individual `ringmaster` repository can be deployed to:
 - Vercel
 - Netlify
 - Firebase Hosting
 - Your own server

 **Deployment setup**:
-1. Connect the individual `cirque-app` repo to your deployment platform
+1. Connect the individual `ringmaster` repo to your deployment platform
 2. It will automatically build from the repo root
 3. No special configuration needed

 ### Cirque Website

-Same process as cirque-app:
+Same process as ringmaster:
 1. Connect `cirque-website` repo to deployment platform
 2. Auto-deploys on push